-4. Oral Examination

-The oral examination is partly to satisfy the panel of examiners that the work is the student's own.
+4. Oral Examination The oral examination is partly to satisfy the panel of examiners that the work is the student's own.
 During the oral examination, the student is required to answer questions relating to the dissertation and identify applications and future directions.
-It is graded according to the student's:

-- (a) ability to justify the research study;

-- (b) articulation of and thoughtful answers to committee questions; and

-- (c) presentation and communication skills.
+It is graded according to the student's: (a) ability to justify the research study; (b) articulation of and thoughtful answers to committee questions; and (c) presentation and communication skills.
+Teaching/Learning Methodology There are no classes.

-Teaching/Learning Methodology

-There are no classes.
 The student works individually and independently under the guidance and supervision of an academic member of staff to develop a research proposal, conduct empirical investigation of a problem of some academic or practical significance, write a dissertation, and attend an oral examination.
 The supervisor will meet with the student regularly to keep track of the latter's progress.

-Assessment Methods in Alignment with Intended Learning Outcomes

-Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)

-a. b. c.

-Continuous Assessment 100%

-Research Proposal (Supervisor) 5% ✓ ✓

-2. Progress Reports (Supervisor) 5% ✓ ✓ ✓

-Dissertation (Supervisor and Second Examiner) 70% √ ✓ ✓

-4. Oral Examination (Supervisor and Second Examiner) 20% √ ✓ ✓

-Total 100 %

-^{}Weighting of assessment methods/tasks in continuous assessment may be different, subject to each supervisor.
+Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting be asso approp Intended subject learning outcomes to be assessed (Please tick as appropriate) a. b. c.
+Continuous Assessment 100% a.
+0. c.
+1. Research Proposal (Supervisor) 5% ~ ~ 2.
+Progress Reports (Supervisor) 5% ~ ~ ~ 3.
+Dissertation (Supervisor and Second Examiner) 70% ~ ~ ~ 4.
+Oral Examination (Supervisor and Second Examiner) 20% ~ ~ ~ Total 100 % Weighting of assessment methods/tasks in continuous assessment may be different, subject to each supervisor.
 To pass this subject, students are required to obtain Grade D or above in the overall subject grade.

-Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: The four components of Continuous Assessment are designed to ensure that the student -

-- engage in an independent research project; - intellectually examine a topic through relevant literature review; - conduct rigorous and sound empirical research; and - apply concepts and theories to tackling actual issues.
+Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: The four components of Continuous Assessment are designed to ensure that the student - engage in an independent research project; intellectually examine a topic through relevant literature review; conduct rigorous and sound empirical research; and apply concepts and theories to tackling actual issues.

-Student Study Student study effort: Effort Expected Preparation for Research Proposal 18 Hrs.
+Student Study Effort Expected Student study effort:

+Preparation for Research Proposal 18 Hrs.

 Preparation for Progress Reports 18 Hrs.

 Preparation for Dissertation 245 Hrs.

 Preparation for Oral Examination 70 Hrs.

 Total student study effort 351 Hrs.

-Reading List and References References for research methodology are as per the subject MM501 Research Method For example: Hair, J. F. (2019).
-Multivariate Data Analysis (8 th edition).
-Pearson Educa Sekaran, U. and Bougie, R. (2016).
-Research Methods for Business: A Skill Approach (7th edition).
+Reading List and References References for research methodology are as per the subjective For example: Hair, J. F. (2019).
+Multivariate Data Analysis (8th edition Sekaran, U. and Bougie, R. (2016).
+Research Methods Approach (7th edition).
 NY: John Wiley & Sons.
 Yin, R. K. (2018).
-Case study research and applications: design and methodistion.
-SAGE Publications, Inc. In addition, students may find it useful to refer to one of the standard style guexample: American Psychological Association (2020).
-Publication Manual of the American Psychological Association (7 th edition).
-Washington, DC: American Psychological Association.
-3. The supervisor will provide guidance on readings in the substanti-
+Case study research and applicatite edition).
+SAGE Publications, Inc. In addition, students may find it useful to refer to one or example: American Psychological Association (2020).
+Publicate Psychological Association (7th edition).
+Washington, Association.
+The supervisor will provide guidance on readings in the esis (8 th edition).
+Pearson Education Limited.
+Exerch Methods for Business: A Skill Building Sons. and applications : design and methods (6 th refer to one of the standard style guides.
+For 20).
+Publication Manual of the American Washington, DC: American Psychological